bcgov/sample-api/README.md

 	RUN pip install poetry
 - Copy the file poetry.lock, pyproject.toml to working directory of the  container COPY pyproject.toml poetry.lock* ./
+- Set Environment Variables to the Path	for poetry
+    ENV PATH="/root/.local/bin:$PATH"
 - Install the dependencies
 	RUN poetry install --no-root --no-dev
 - Copy rest of the code to working directory